 The Oobr has a long list of features that make it easy to use and long-lasting.
 It may be a good choice for vehicles that do not have head restraints because of the high height capacity and because it does not require a vehicle head restraint behind it.
 The Oobr has an MSRP of $299.99, which will not fit all budgets, and the lack of leg support may not fit all children comfortably.
 If the Oobr is right for your Little, you can find it on Amazon.com.

-Clek provided the seat used in this review but CSFTL was not compensated for our opinions.
+Clek provided one of the seats used in this review; the rest belong to our team members.
+CSFTL was not compensated for this review.
 Opinions, as always, are all our own.